ivolator/restlt/README.md

     @cacheControlMaxAge -> this value directly affects the 'Cache-Control max-age' HTTP header value and has nothing to do with the local caching feature
 ## Misc. usage tricks
 ### Forcing the server to respond always with spcified reponse type regardles of the request `Content-type`
+The default behavior is specified by the Accept header.
+If the 'Accept' is plain/text or anything that does not refer to SML of JSON the default response will be returned in JSON.
 1. Force response type for all Resources registered with the server to respond with XML or JSON
 ```php
 $s = new \restlt\Server('base/uri');